menached/html-fetcher/README.md

 # html-fetcher
-Crawl a website and build an offline archive of html pages.
+Crawl some websites and build an offline archive of html pages.